-Surveys are based on standardization, which enables the collection and counting of quantitative data in a unified way, and also enables their statistical analysis.
+Quantitative methods are a standardised measurement method.
+Standardisation enables the collection and counting of quantitative data in a unified way, and also enables their statistical analysis.
 Standardisation covers:

-- Research tool (interview questionnaire) the order, content and form of questions put to respondents - The manner of recording respondents' responses by selecting one option (on the scale) or several options from a set of ready answers - Behaviour of interviewers (pollsters) who are obliged to follow the instructions contained in the questionnaire during the interview
+- Research tool (interview questionnaire) the order, content and form of questions put to respondents, - The manner of recording respondents' responses by selecting one option (on the scale) or several options from the "cafeteria" (a set of ready answers), - Behaviour of interviewers (pollsters) who are obliged to follow the instructions contained in the questionnaire during the interview.

-Information shared by respondents is saved in the database.
+Respondents' opinions are transformed into numbers and saved in the database.
 Then, this information is analysed using statistical methods.